TarsCloud/TarsDocs_en/dev/tarsjava/shi-yong-zhi-nan.md

   </appender>
   ```

-  In addition to the above time scrolling strategy, there is also a **FixedWindowRollingPolicy**。
+  In addition to the above time rolling strategy, there is also a **FixedWindowRollingPolicy**。

 5. \<logger\>